somyabhatia/microserviceTesting/README.md

 familiarize yourself with
 [Weave Scope](https://www.weave.works/products/weave-scope/).

+Simply run it with

+    docker-compose -f docker-compose-weavesock.yml up

 Here are a few things to try, all using Weave Scope

 1. understand the app architecture by looking at the toplogy shown